Mirailit-Ltd/Quick-Mailer-for-WooCommerce-Plugin/README.txt

 - **Email Directly from Orders Dashboard:** Quickly send emails without leaving the WooCommerce Orders Dashboard.
 - **Predefined Templates:** Save time with customizable templates for common updates and inquiries.
 - **Dynamic Placeholders:** Automatically fill in details like order number, customer name, and to email address, along with custom meta fields as required.
-- **Custom Meta Fields Support:** Tailor your emails with additional information unique to your store and customer orders.
 - **Universal Email Provider Compatibility:** Set up with any email provider, ensuring all sent emails are stored in your sent box for easy tracking and follow-up.
-- **Easy Conversation Tracking:** Keep track of customer interactions with ease, as all correspondence is saved in your email provider's sent box.

 == Upgrade Notice ==